-Mountain Lakes Preserve
+The Billy Johnson Mountain Lakes Nature Preserve

 20171115_112530.jpg

 The Mountain Lakes House, located in the Preserve, contains the offices of Friends of Princeton Open Space and is rented for events, to raise additional funds for land preservation and stewardship.
-Find out more about rentals and event below.
+Find out more about rentals and events below.